Midwestern University Glendale's Nurse Anesthetist Program

 Critical Care

-Minimum of two years of critical care registered nursing experience by the application deadline.
+Minimum of one year of critical care registered nursing experience by the application deadline.
 Acceptable critical care experience includes:

 • Adult ICU (Intensive Care Unit)